NadeemAfana/nadeemafana.github.io/_posts/archived/2024-06-04-adaptive-mfa.md

 - Authentication failures count

 ### Security and User Friction
 The Adaptive Multi-Factor Authentication (MFA) rules can also be applied to re-authentication.
-For example, after the employee working from home has successfully authenticated using two factors, trust can be established for their home network IP address, so in the future, the employee is only required to provide one authentication factor such as their username and password in order to gain access to the company system.
+For example, after the employee working from home has successfully authenticated using two factors, trust can be established for their home network IP address, so in the future, the employee is only required to provide one authentication factor such as their username and password to gain access to the company system.
 This scenario adds security but without adding friction to the user experience.

+## MFA vs Adaptive MFA
+- In MFA, access control rules are the same for all users.
+In adaptive MFA, the access rules vary per user and per situation.
+- Adaptive MFA provides better user experience whereas MFA can add more friction to the user experience.